DFHack/dfhack/docs/Quickstart.rst

 and help text by hitting backtick (\`) or Ctrl-Shift-D, or, of course, by running it from the logo hover list.

-With those three tools, you have the complete DFHack tool suite at your fingertips.
+With those three interfaces, you have the complete DFHack tool suite at your fingertips.
 So what to run first?
 Here are a few commands to get you started.
 You can run them all from the launcher.